Big & Rich

-Big & Rich is an American country music duo composed of Big Kenny and John Rich, both of whom are songwriters, vocalists, and guitarists.
+Big & Rich is an American country music duo from Nashville, Tennessee.
+The duo consists of Big Kenny and John Rich, both of whom are songwriters, vocalists, and guitarists.
 Before the duo's foundation, Rich was bass guitarist in the country band Lonestar, while Kenny was a solo artist for Hollywood Records.

 Their first studio album, Horse of a Different Color, was released in 2004.
 This album produced four straight Top 40 country hits, including the number 11 "Save a Horse (Ride a Cowboy)", plus collaborations with Cowboy Troy, Gretchen Wilson, and Martina McBride.
 Comin' to Your City was released in November 2005, followed by another Top 20 single the Vietnam War-inspired "8th of November" and two more Top 40 hits.
 Joining the duo on this album were Cowboy Troy, Wilson, and Kris Kristofferson.
 Between Raising Hell and Amazing Grace, released in 2007, produced their only No. 1 single, "Lost in This Moment".
 Both before and during the duo's hiatus, Rich has worked as a producer and songwriter for several other artists.

 After this album, both members went on hiatus and released solo albums in 2009—Big Kenny's The Quiet Times of a Rock and Roll Farm Boy and Rich's Son of a Preacher Man.
 These also produced the duo's first Top 40 solo entries—Big Kenny with "Long After I'm Gone" and Rich with "Shuttin' Detroit Down".
 In 2010, Big Kenny released his second solo country album, Big Kenny's Love Everybody Traveling Musical Medicine Show Mix Tape, Vol. 1 and in 2011, Rich released the extended plays For the Kids and Rich Rocks, the latter of which included the Top 40 country single "Country Done Come to Town".
-Big & Rich reunited in May 2011 to release "Fake ID", a cut from the soundtrack to the 2011 film Footloose.
+Big & Rich reunited on May 13, 2011 to release "Fake ID", a cut from the soundtrack to the 2011 film Footloose.
 A year later, the duo released their fourth album, Hillbilly Jedi, which produced the Top 20 hit "That's Why I Pray".
 In July 2013, Rich announced that the duo had begun work on their fifth studio album, Gravity, which was released independently.
 Another independent album, Did it For the Party, was announced in 2017 for release in September, led by the single "California".